Hot Deskhot desk v,

 to share a desk, office, or other work space between employees on different shifts or schedules; used here to denote the rotations of public health registrars and other medical trainees working in public health

-MFPH Exams - Top Ten Tips for Part B Exam
+MFPH Exams - Hacks for Part B Exam

 The Part B (OSPHE) - or objective structured public health exam to give it its full title - is a completely different beast to the Part A exam.
 While the latter tested your knowledge of public health, Part B is geared towards testing your skills and application of public health knowledge.
 The skills being examined are your communication skills (presentation and listening), data handling and interpretation, your reasoning and judgement skills and your ablility to deal with uncertainty or conflict.
 There are 6 stations, each lasting 8 minutes, and you have 8 minutes preparation time for each station or scenario.
 The stations will vary in topic or situation but they are all geared towards testing your ability to carry out public health duties.
 It is worth remembering that the standard you are being examined against is that of a public health trainee half way through their training and not a qualified consultant.